 Pharmacogenetics is viewed as a highly important area for improving drug therapy, as it takes into account the genetic differences in the response to drugs.

 The importance of genes for the success of a therapy

 A patient's genetic dispositions play a special role in the context of biomarkers.
 Individual differences in a person's genetic makeup can affect how well a drug works or is tolerated.

-The science that studies the relationship between a person's genetic dispositions and the body's individual response to a drug is called pharmacogenetics.
-This branch of science is becoming increasingly important in pharmaceutical research and development.
+Pharmacogenetics is the science that studies the relationship between a person's genetic dispositions and the body's individual response to a drug.
 At Bayer, too, pharmacogenetic findings have an impact at various stages of the development process.

 DNA variations influence a drug’s effect